Vladimir Putin's mission to keep his children out of the public eye

 PUTIN'S MISSION TO HIDE HIS DAUGHTERS

-Mr Putin's children use fake names, and in some cases, those who attempt to identify them publicly are made to pay the consequences.
+Putin's children use fake names, and in some cases, those who attempt to identify them publicly are made to pay the consequences.

 Katerina was first identified by Reuters in 2015, as an active participant in a sport known as "acrobatic rock'n'roll" — a mix of gymnastics and dance.

-The then-29-year-old described herself as the spouse of Kirill Shamalov, son of Nikolai Shamalov, a longtime friend of Mr Putin.
+The then-29-year-old described herself as the spouse of Kirill Shamalov, son of Nikolai Shamalov, a longtime friend of Putin.

 It was reported she held a senior position at Moscow State University, and together with her husband owned a stake worth $US2 billion in a gas and petrochemical company.